 We utilize a mix of the investor assurance program managed by third party guarantors and by partnering with Class B investors as of the date of the prospectus.
 We believe we have experienced a relatively smooth switch of the investor assurance programs, and the investors' enthusiasm was not negatively impacted by investor assurance program provided by third parties other than us.
-We did not adjust our practice of attracting investments, including incentives in connection with our promotional campaign because of the changes we made to our investor assurance programs.
-We typically only adjust such practice in view of potential investors'

-investment willingness, market demand and competition.
 The investors' continued interest in our marketplace was evidenced by the increased investment volume on our marketplace from RMB2.0 billion in April 2018 to RMB2.6 billion in May 2018.
 In April 2018, the investment volume contributed by new and repeat investors was RMB295.3 million and RMB1,737.6 million, respectively, and in May 2018, the investment volume contributed by new and repeat investors was RMB210.7 million and RMB2,355.5 million, respectively.
-Our investment volume was negatively impacted by unfavorable market developments in June and July 2018, which we believe was not associated with the switch of the investor assurance program.
+Our investment volume was negatively impacted by market uncertainties in the market in June and July 2018, which we believe was not associated with the switch of the investor assurance program.
 See "Risk Factors-Any negative publicity with respect to us, the online individual finance industry in general and our third-party partners may materially and adversely affect our business and results of operations."

-As of September 30, 2018, 71.7% and 28.3% of the outstanding principal were covered by the investor assurance program managed by us and the third party guarantors, and all historical defaults on loans covered by the investor assurance program had been repaid.
+As of June 30, 2018, 83.9% and 16.1% of the outstanding principal were covered by the investor assurance program managed by us and the third party guarantors, and all historical defaults on loans covered by the investor assurance program had been repaid.
 We stopped advertising our investor assurance program in February 2018 in compliance with PRC regulations.